-A query formulated this way uses an index scan on the column $\ensuremath{\text{id}}$.
+A query formulated this way uses an index scan on the column id .

-bdr.timestamp_to_timeshard(ts timestamptz)

-Da m 4 ١, ~
+$\verb|bdr.timestamp_to_timeshard(ts timestamptz)|\\$

+• ts - Timestamp to use for the timeshard sequence generation.

+EDB Postgres distributed (Pt

+bdr.galloc_chunk_info

+This function retrieves the ranges allocated to a galloc sequence on the local node.

+An empty result set will be returned if the sequence has not yet been accessed on the local node.

+An ERROR will be raised if the provided sequence name is not a galloc sequence.

+Synopsis

+bdr.galloc_chunk_info(seqname regclass)

+Parameters • seqname - the name of the galloc sequence to query

+Notes

+This function executes only on the local node.

 KSUUID v2 functions

 Functions for working with KSUUID v2 data, K-Sortable UUID data.
-See also KSUUID in the sequences documentation.
+See also KSUUID in the sequences documentation

 bdr.gen_ksuuid_v2

 This function generates a new KSUUID v2 value using the value of timestamp passed as an argument or current system time if NULL is passed.
 If you want to generate KSUUID automatically using the system time, pass a NULL argument.

 The return value is of type UUID.

+Synopsis

 bdr.gen_ksuuid_v2(timestamptz)

+Notes

+This function executes only on the local node.

+bdr.ksuuid_v2_cmp

+This function compares the KSUUID v2 values.

+bdr.ksuuid_v2_cmp(uuid, uuid)